Skip to Main Content Go to Sitemap

 Multi-focal ERG (mfERG)

-• The mfERG helps to assess cone function in the central retina under normal lighting conditions, but requires pupil dilation.
-An electrode placed on the eye measures the response from your cones to a large honeycomb pattern displayed on a screen.
-The pattern honeycombs quickly change between black/white during the test.
-This allows us to calculate how the cones from the central retina are functioning.
+• The mfERG helps to assess macular cone function under normal lighting conditions, following pupil dilation.
+An eye-electrode measures the response from the cones to a large honeycomb pattern, where each honeycomb alternates between black/white during testing.
+This test measrues allows is to evalaute smaller areas of cone function, corresponding to a single honeycomb from the whole pattern.

-• The test takes about 15 minutes.
-For accuracy in measurement, the pupils are dilated, and patients are encouraged not to blink or squint during the recording.
+• The test takes approximately 15 minutes.
+For accuracy in measurement, the pupils are dilated, and patients are required to not to blink or close their eyes while focusing on a target for each recording.

 Pattern ERG (pERG)

-• The PERG measures the overall electrical response from the central retina, with your best vision.
-An electrode placed on the eye measures the response from the central retinal cones and ganglion cells, while the eyes are stimulated by a checkerboard pattern from a screen.
+• The PERG measures the overall electrical response from the central and peripheral macula.
+An eye-electrode measures the response from the cones and ganglion cells, while the eyes are stimulated by a checkerboard pattern at two distances (1 and 0.5 meters).

 Hand-held ERG

-• The hand-held ERG is a quick screening tool to measure overall retinal function and is useful in very young children or patients with co-morbidities who cannot undergo sedation or anesthesia.
-For this test, an electrode placed on the lower eye-lid measures responses from the retina to flashes of light under dark- and light-adapted conditions.
-The hand-held ERG can provide general information on rod and cone system function.
-Please note that the hand-held ERG is not as in-depth or sensitive as the full-field ERG, and each eye is tested separately.
+• The hand-held ERG is a quick screening tool to measure global retinal function and is useful in very young children or in children with co-morbidities that cannot undergo sedation/anesthesia.
+For this test, the eye-electrode is placed on the lower eye-lid to measure retinal function under dark- and light-adapted conditions.
+Unlike the ff-ERG, the hand-held ERG can only provide broad information on rod and cone system function - it is not as in-depth or sensitive as the ff-ERG, and each eye must be tested separately.

-• The test takes about one hour.
+• The test takes approximately 1 hour.
 For any measurement to take place, the eyes must be open enough for the device to track the pupil.

-The EOG assesses the function of a specific layer of the retina, the retinal pigment epithelium (RPE).
-The EOG measures the RPE function using electrodes placed at the inner and outer corner of each eye.
-For this test, patients are required to make quick eye-movements (left to right) between two lights, over time in the dark (15 minutes) and then in the light (15 minutes).
-The measurements are taken during the eye-movements.
+The EOG assesses the function of the retinal pigment epithelium (RPE) during dark-adapation and light-adaptation.
+For this test, electrodes placed at the inner and outer corner of each eye.
+During testing, patients are required to make quick eye-movements (left to right) between two lights for 10 seconds, every minute in the dark (for 15 minutes) and then in the light (for 15 minutes).

 The duration of the test itself is approximately 40 minutes.
 For accuracy in measurement, the pupils are dilated, the patient’s head must be very still and straight, and the eye movements must be quick between the two lights.
-Patents are encouraged not to squint or make other eye movements during the recordings.
+Patients are encouraged not to squint, tilt their head, or make other eye movements during the recordings.
+All recordings must be obtained to evaluate RPE function.

-There are multiple types of VEP protocols offered, which are tailored to assess specific parts of the visual pathway based on patient ability and cooperation.
+There are multiple types of VEP protocols offered.
+These protocols are tailored to assess specific parts of the visual pathway based on patient ability, cooperation, and diangostic need.

-• Flash stimulus – uses a bright flash to measure overall visual potential (the ability to see light)
+• Flash – uses a bright flash to measure the ability to see light or visual potential.

-• Pattern reversal stimulus – uses checkerboard pattern of various sizes to measure optic nerve or pathway function
+• Pattern Reversal – uses checkerboard pattern of various sizes to measure macular and/or optic nerve/pathway function

-• Pattern appearance stimulus – uses checkerboard pattern of various sizes and/or contrast to objectively measure visual function and ability
+• Pattern Onset-Offset – uses checkerboard pattern of various sizes and/or contrast to objectively measure visual function or evalaute visual potential

-• Multi-channel testing– uses checkerboard and flash stimuli with multiple electrodes across the back of the scalp to assess for albinism.
+• Multi-channel – uses checkerboard and flash stimuli with multiple electrodes across the back of the scalp to assess for chiasmal misrouting.

-The duration of the test itself ranges from 10 to 20 minutes.
-For accuracy in measurement, the patient must be awake, looking towards the screen with good focus, and have the best possible visual acuity.
-Glasses or contact lenses must be worn if used for vision.
-Parental support and encouragement are required for young children.
+The duration of these test ranges from 10 to 30 minutes.
+For accuracy in measurement, the patient must be awake, and focused on the stimulus.
+Glasses or contact lenses must be worn, if used.
+Atropine drops must be stopped 3 days prior to testing, if used for myopia control.
+Parental support and encouragement is required for infants or young children.

-The FST estimates the dimmest possible blue, red, and white flash of light that can be seen by patients with underlying retinal conditions.
-The FST relies on patient feedback to make this calculation.
-For this, patients are dilated and dark-adapted for 40 minutes before testing.
-During the test, patients must report if they see or do not see flashes of light using buttons until a reliable minim level of detection can be measured for each colour.
+The FST uses patient-feedback to measure the dimmest perceivable light in patients with underlying retinal conditions; this test provides information on residual photorecetpor function in the most senstive region of the retina and is an outcome-measure for treatment interventions.
+Prior to testing, patients are dilated and dark-adapted for 40 minutes.
+During the test, patients must respond report if they 'see' and 'do not see' any flash of light with buttons, until a reliable minim threshold can be mesured.
 No electrodes are used for this test.

-The duration of the test itself is approximately 1.5 hours.
-For accuracy in measurement, the patient is tested in complete darkness, must be alert at the time of testing, and respond to every flash.
-Each eye is tested separately and each colour is tested at least two times.
+The duration of the test is approximately 1.5 hours.
+For accuracy in measurement, the patient is tested in complete darkness, must be alert at the time of testing, and respond to every stimulus.
+Each eye is tested at least twise to 3 wavelengths of light, to demonstate reliablity and evaluate photoreceptor function.

 Color vision is the ability to see different wavelengths of light and helps us assess function of central retina and optic nerve/pathway.
 Different colour vision testing measures the type and extent of colour blindness in a patient.